 Originally set up at Greenwich in 1817, the Magnetic Observatory moved to Abinger in Surrey in the early 1920s following proposals to electrify the railways in the Greenwich area.
 It was operational at Abinger from 1924 until 1957 when it moved to Hartland in Devon.
 During the war years, Abinger was also home to the Greenwich Time Service.
 The time service remained at Abinger until it moved to Herstmonceux in the 1950s.

 The purpose of a magnetic observatory is to measure and record the changes that occur in the Earth’s magnetic field.
-These are of two types of changes.
+These are of two types.
 The first, which includes the westward drift of magnetic north, arise because of what is happening within the Earth’s core.
 The second, were discovered in the nineteenth century, and arise mainly from currents in the ionosphere and magnetosphere as a result of phenomena occurring on the Sun.
 These changes take place over a much shorter timescale.

 Greenwich’s original interest in making magnetic observations stemmed from its founding remit to improve navigation at sea.
 The earliest measurements were made by John Flamsteed in 1680, but it wasn’t until 1817 that a purpose built magnetic observatory was erected.
 Made of wood and located towards the bottom of the steep slope to the west of the later Altazimuth Pavilion, the foundations gave way and in 1824 the instruments were removed and observations ceased.